- Major Department Admission

 |Apparel Design by Draping|

 Minimum grade for all major requirements is C.

 All courses taken for major requirements must be for letter grade, unless the course is only offered Pass/No Pass.

-Students in the performance option are expected to maintain a 2.5 cumulative GPA throughout their career.
+Students in the design and technical production option are expected to maintain a 2.5 cumulative GPA throughout their career.
 Transcripts will be reviewed periodically to ensure satisfactory progress.
 Failure to maintain a 2.5 GPA may result in dismissal from the program.

 Transfer Credit used in Major Requirements

 A minimum of 9 credits in the major must be completed at Nebraska.

 Description: Introduction to the forms and functions of theatre and dramatic literature in the historical development of Western cultural traditions.
 While the theatre always reflects the aesthetic and philosophical concerns of the cultural era, the objective of the course is to determine the unique aesthetics of the theatre as an art form by exploring such issues as the relationship between the literary text and the text in performance; the changing role of theatre in culture historically; the various theatre research methods (historical, critical, experimental).

 Description: Introduction of the basic elements of design and the development of visual and perceptual skills.
 Develop an extensive portfolio of 2D and 3D visual projects through experimentation with various media.

 Prerequisites: Good standing in the University Honors Program or by invitation.